 Management of International change Dissertation Topics

-• Encouraging gender equality across international firms – what role can change management approaches take in supporting increased female representation in masculine firms?
+- Encouraging gender equality across international firms – what role can change management approaches take in supporting increased female representation in traditionally masculine firms?

-• What effect is there on levels of resistance and conflict when change is lead by a servant or spiritual leader?
+- What effect is there on levels of resistance and conflict when organisational change is lead by a servant or spiritual leader?

 Leadership and Innovation Business Dissertation Topics

-• An exploratory study of leadership, organisational culture and organisational innovativeness in a sample of non-profit human service organisations.
+- An exploratory study of leadership, organisational culture and organisational innovativeness in a sample of non-profit organisations.

-• How is leadership different in the engineering function?
-An assessment of Airbus UK Engineering
+- How is leadership different in the engineering function?
+An assessment of Airbus UK?

 Globalisation and Strategy Business Dissertation Topics